Benjamin Milliken

-Benjamin Milliken (born 1728 Boston, Province of Massachusetts Bay died 1791 Bocabec, New Brunswick) was an American Loyalist, major landowner, mill and ship owner in Maine in the Province of Massachusetts Bay.
+Benjamin Milliken (born 1728 Boston, Province of Massachusetts Bay died 1791 Bocabec, New Brunswick) was an American Loyalist.
+He was the son of the Honourable Edward Milliken (born 1706 Boston), a Justice of the Court of Common Pleas (retired 1773) in the Province of Massachusetts Bay and his wife Abigail Norman (1710–1751), major landowner, mill and ship owner in Maine in the Province of Massachusetts Bay.
 He was the founder of Ellsworth, Maine (first called the Union River Settlement) in 1763, laid out and received the land grant for the Township of Bridgton, Maine (originally called Pondicherry) in 1765 and was one of the first settlers in Bocabec and St. Andrew's, New Brunswick in 1784.

 Early life

 He was born in Boston in 1728 to the Honourable Edward Milliken, Justice of the Court of Common Pleas, and his wife Abigail Norman.

 Business career

 He began his somewhat remarkable business career in his native town of Scarborough, Maine, where he owned a large gambrel-roofed house, and had a store in which he traded, on Dunstan Landing Road.
 He was granted lands in Rowley-Canada (near Rindge, New Hampshire), which had been granted to soldiers, or heirs of soldiers, who had served in the Battle of Quebec (1690); but when the boundary line between Massachusetts and New Hampshire was run out and established, these lands were found to have been in the latter province, and he, with other petitioners, was granted, in 1761, a township seven miles square, east of the Saco River, in lieu of that of which they had been dispossessed.

 Milliken was one of three who proceeded to lay out the township named "Pondicherry," now Bridgton, Me., and on presenting a plan of the same to the General Court they obtained confirmation of said grant, June 25, 1765.
 Finding the timber on these lands too remote from a market, Benjamin Milliken sold out his share and invested in lands next to the lands purchased from William Maxfield on the Union River, and made that locality the seat of his lumbering business.
 He had lost his lands and other property in Scarborough by foreclosure of a mortgage held by Wheelwright & Althrope of New York, and in 1764 made Trenton, Maine his headquarters.
 He was granted a mill privilege there with timber lands adjoining, and with his wife and daughter and thirty men went down in a vessel owned by Ephraim Dyer, and built a saw-mill on a small stream that empties into Union River.
 The condition of his grant required him to have his mill fit for service within six months from the date, Aug.
 1, 1764, and as it was raised between Sept.
 2 and Oct.
 12 of that year, he fulfilled his contract.